mstaples84/dev-guidelines/README.md

 PBI Tickets are created by lead developers or project managers.
 The ticket contains sub tickets that are assigned to specific team members of the development and/or test team.
 It's a two layered ticket with general information saved in the main PBI Ticket and specific information or notes of the team members in the assigned sub tickets.

-Typically, a PBI Ticket has at least two sub tickets, one for the developer and one for the tester.
+Typically, a PBI-Ticket has at least two sub tickets, one for the developer and one for the tester.
 Both interact via the main ticket.
 The main ticket is the single source of truth.

 The PBI Ticket is created using the KanBan Board set up for the specific project.